Bryan J. Wilsonbryan@kogutwilson.com

 Bryan has been recognized by his peers and named a Rising Star attorney by Illinois Super Lawyers magazine since 2012, a designation limited to less than 2.5% of lawyers under 40 years of age in the state of Illinois.

 Bryan has also been recognized as an Emerging Lawyer by Law Bulletin Publishing Company.
 Emerging Lawyers are individuals that are recognized among the top up-and-coming attorneys in Illinois who are 40 years old or younger.

 Bryan served as a board member of the Illinois State Bar Association’s Young Lawyers Division from 2008 to 2018.
 Within the Young Lawyers Division, he served on the Children’s Assistance Fund Grant Subcommittee, which seeks to provide grants to organizations across the state related to children and law.
 Bryan also assisted in the organization and running of annual fundraising events related to the Children’s Assistance Fund.
 Bryan was previously the chair of the Illinois State Bar Association’s Law Student Committee.

 Bryan is one of the founding members of the Associate Board of the Legal Aid Society (2010 – 2014), which operates as the legal arm of Metropolitan Family Services.
 Bryan previously served as the chair of the Pro-Bono Committee.
 With the assistance of another board member, Bryan implemented a Family Law Mentoring Panel to assist pro-bono attorneys when volunteering their time.
 Bryan teaches the Simple Divorce Training to pro-bono attorneys with the Legal Aid Society of Metropolitan Family Services.

-Bryan was an adjunct professor at John Marshall Law School where he was co-teaching a course titled “Family Law Advocacy,” which teaches students to effectively and compassionately assist survivors of domestic violence in a divorce or paternity action.
+Bryan served as an adjunct professor at John Marshall Law School where he co-taught a course titled “Family Law Advocacy,” which teaches students to effectively and compassionately assist survivors of domestic violence in a divorce or paternity action.

 In 2011, Bryan volunteered at the Cook County Domestic Violence Court Project to assist victims of domestic violence in obtaining orders of protection.